scalacenter/scalafix/docs/users/installation.md

 ```
 > myproject/scalafix RemoveUnused
 [error] (Compile / scalafix) scalafix.sbt.InvalidArgument: 2 errors
-[E1] The semanticdb-scalac compiler plugin is required to run semantic
+[E1] The scalac compiler should produce semanticdb files to run semantic
 rules like RemoveUnused ...
-[E2] The Scala compiler option "-Ywarn-unused" is required to use
+[E2] A Scala compiler option is required to use RemoveUnused.
+To fix this
-RemoveUnused ...
+problem, update your build to add -Ywarn-unused-import (with 2.12) ...
 ```

 The first error message means the